Faber Industrie S.p.A.: History

 Faber was established in 1969 by Renzo Toffolutti in Cividale del Friuli, in north-east Italy.
 The factory has been operating since 1972 manufacturing steel cylinders from pressed steel plate.
-Between 1980 and 1990 the export market was expanded to 65% of production, and a new facility to produce cylinders from seamless tube was set up to diversify the materials that can be used in production.
+Between 1980 and 1990, the export market was expanded to 65% of production, and a new facility to produce cylinders from seamless tube was set up to diversify the materials that can be used in production.

-From 1990 to 2000 Faber gained ISO 9001 cerification and bought a facility in Castelfranco Veneto from Simmel Difesa, with equipment for manufacturing cylinders from hot pierced billets and a production line for hoop wound type 2 gas cylinders was established in Cividale.
+From 1990 to 2000, Faber gained ISO 9001 certification and bought a facility in Castelfranco Veneto from Simmel Difesa, with equipment for manufacturing cylinders from hot pierced billets and a production line for hoop wound type 2 gas cylinders was established in Cividale.

-Between 2000 and 2010 Faber installed two fully automated production lines for pressing from discs stamped from steel coil raw material, and a new line for type 3 fully wrapped composite cylinders in Cividale.
+Between 2000 and 2010, Faber installed two fully automated production lines for pressing from discs stamped from steel coil raw material, and a new line for type 3 fully wrapped composite cylinders in Cividale.

 During this period Faber also achieved ISO 14001 and ISO/TS certifications.

 Growth of manufacturing capacity over the years has reached nearly one million cylinders per year.
 Since 2010 Faber has also gone into production of type 4 filament wound composite cylinders.
 Hydrogen gas storage, transport and filling station components are produced with working pressures up to 1100 bar, and Faber can manufacture and provide cylinders integrated into cylinder racks for vehicles, bundles, and multi-element containers for trailers.

-In 2022 an attempted purchase of 99.41% of the share capital of Faber Industrie by Rosatom GasTech LLC, a subsidiary of Russian state nuclear energy corporaation Rosatom was blocked by Italian Prime Minister Mario Draghi.
+In 2022 an attempted purchase of 99.41% of the share capital of Faber Industrie by Rosatom GasTech LLC, a subsidiary of Russian state nuclear energy corporation Rosatom was blocked by Italian Prime Minister Mario Draghi.